 We are “clinically-led” which means local doctors and nurses set the local health strategy, supported by a team of experienced managers.

-We commission care for the 215,000 people of Norwich and part of the Broadland area who are cared for by our Member GP Practices.
+We commission care for the 236,000 people of Norwich and part of the Broadland area who are cared for by our Member GP Practices.
 You can see if these include your GP Practice here.
-We do not commission GP Practices themselves, dentists, opticians or pharmacies.
-This is carried out by NHS England.
+We do not commission dentists, opticians or pharmacies, this is carried out by NHS England.

 - pdf Health and Wellbeing Strategy (1.27 MB)